Cascade resolution

 $ref), resolve the alias chain to a literal value (see Alias resolution).

-Exact matching rules for omitted dimensions are defined alongside dimension declarations in Dimensions.
+Exact matching rules for omitted mode sets are defined alongside mode set declarations in Mode Sets.

 Alias resolution